ANONYMOUS, CONFIDENTIAL, TEXT OR VOICE

 Fragmented - Large parts of the memory may be absent, while other parts are remembered in vivid detail.

 Sometimes it is true that the story that the survivor is telling doesn’t add up 100%.
 Times and places may not match, for example.
-This is not unusual for memories of traumatic events, especially childhood sexual abuse.
+This often happens for memories of traumatic events, especially childhood sexual abuse.
 It does not mean the abuse did not take place, or that the survivor is lying.
 It does not mean the survivor is crazy.
 Their own memories may be fuzzy and details may emerge over time, especially when the survivor begins to tell their story and/or goes through the therapy process.

 Memories and Parents’ Dilemma: Parents understandably want to know what happened, to guide them in responding appropriately to both children.
 Unfortunately, it may be impossible to get a clear picture of the situation.
 Parents may have to make decisions and take action based only on a general idea of what happened.
 The picture may become more clear over time.
 In many cases, parents will have to learn to live with a lot of unknowns.